iot-accelerator/ohio-state-workshop/tutorial.md

 );
 ```

 As you can see we're using the `Heading` component with the `text` attribute right in the `render` call.
 Using the `text` attribute puts a key called `text` with the value was assigned to `text`.
 Telling ReactDOM to render the `<Heading>` component replaces the React component with the HTML from the `Heading` stateless component.

+## Creating the skeleton

+The next step is to create the high level stateful component.
+Usually, React applications that use stateless components utilize something like Redux to manage state but to keep things simple, we'll just create a top level `Application` component which will handle all the state of the app.